Google Cloud Installation

 secret/kubeconfig.txt.
 We'll use the certificate and token values from the cluster-matcher service account secret to fill it out.
 The certificate value can be copied directly into the template; however, the token should be base64 decoded.

 kubectl create secret generic matcher-config --from-file=clusters=./secret/kubeconfig.txt

 Next we’ll configure the TLS certificate.
 Open up

-kubernetes/default/matcher/certificate.yaml and configure the domain you'll be hosting your installation under.
+kubernetes/default/matcher/certificate.yaml and configure the domain under which you'll be hosting your installation.
 This is the domain name that cert-manager will use to issue a TLS certificate for the matcher.
 In our case, that's

 Finally, deploy the normcore-matcher service using the

 ./deploy command.
 A successful deployment will look like this: